inkstitch/inkstitch/collections/_tutorial/en/multicolor_satin.md

 ### Simple, but imperfect method

-Thanks to any of these two parameters, we already have a first imperfect but very simple method for simulating two-tone satin columns:
+Thanks to any of these two parameters, we already have a first imperfect but very simple method for simulating bicolor satin columns:

 ![first_bicolore_satin](/assets/images/tutorials/multicolor_satin/first_bicolor_satin.png)

-both examples use a random percentage of width decrease
+both examples use "random percentage of width decrease"

 * On the left example  the left side of the red column is reduced while  the right side of the green column is reduced.
 But be careful, the second color superimposes the first and here the green hides part of the red.
 * On the right, we left the red intact, the green is superimposed, its right side reduced by up to  two thirds rather than one half.

 But this method is imperfect: it ensures that the entire column is colored, there is no lack, but there is some overlay.

-It is possible to obtain two perfectly joining  columns, but this also requires using other random parameters
+It is possible to obtain two perfectly joining  columns, but requires using additional random parameters

 ### The random seed
 Each time we use one or more random parameters, if we are not happy with the result, we can click on “reroll the dice” and obtain a different result.